Dipeshtwis/curriculum-html-css/portfolio/m3_contact_form.md

     - Message field accepts up to 500 chars.
     - All fields have placeholder text.
     - All fields have the correct type.
+    - A user cannot submit the form if at least one of the fields is empty.
+- Collect data by using the [Formspree service](https://formspree.io/html).
 - In order to layout the elements on the page you should use flexbox.
 - You don't need to implement any functionality that requires JavaScript.
 - You must stick to the design as much as possible (e.g., font, colors, images, tests, margins) using [the info of the templates in Figma](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1).